hodgef/simple-keyboard/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Simple-keyboard version**
-As some bugs have been addressed in later versions, please ensure you are running the latest.
+Some bugs are addressed in newer versions, therefore please ensure you are running the latest.

 **Describe the bug**
+A short and clear description of what the bug is.

+**Provide a repro**
-A clear and concise description of what the bug is.
-Providing a [sandbox example](https://codesandbox.io/s/vanilla) or code depicting the issue is important, as this will help us reproduce the issue.
+Providing a [sandbox example](https://codesandbox.io/s/vanilla) is important, as this will help us reproduce the issue.
+You can also provide a sample git repository.
+Without a full repro of your issue, we will not be able to debug and the ticket will be closed early.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.